Haoban/SmartTranslator/README.md

 # SmartTranslator
 A smart translator based on eye tracker.

-By using Google API, Microsoft API and Yagoo API.
+By using Google API, Microsoft API and Yandex API.